 By the time I decided to become a father, I knew the kind of dad I wanted to be.
 One who was present.
 One who there to see my daughter grow.
 A dad who changed diapers, took her to playgroups, did school runs, helped out in class, and was generally immersed in family life.
 I was lucky enough to live this as a stay-at-home dad for five years, before returning to work.

 I don’t know where this idea of being this kind of dad came from.
-It certainly wasn’t from my own father, who was far from being present, and certain wasn’t my role model.
+It certainly wasn’t from my own father, who was far from being present, and certain wasn’t one of my role models.
 I still maintain that seeing the movie Mr. Mom at a young age made a big impression on me, as it highlighted the changing roles for both men and women in the realm of work and home (admiring anything about this film is an unpopular opinion among fellow dad bloggers, so beg pardon).

 But there were other key influences that shaped my attitude to work and family.